 C8 Corvette E-Ray: Details

-We expect output of the E-Ray to be somewhere around 600 to 700 horsepower, but delivered in a way entirely different from the ethos of the Z06.
+As our fearless leader Manoli Katakis first reported, we expect output of the C8 Corvette E-Ray to be somewhere around 600 to 750 horsepower, but delivered in a way entirely different from the ethos of the Z06.
 No flat-plane crank V8 to be found here.
 No 8,600 RPM redline.
 And no center-exit exhaust, either.
 Instead, the C8 Corvette E-Ray shares the LT2 engine with the Stingray, which will power the rear wheels.
 The electric motors will power the front, making the E-Ray the first AWD production Corvette, as well as the first hybrid production Corvette.
 The Z06, meanwhile, is exclusively RWD.
 However, the E-Ray and Z06 will both share the wide body style, and other visual cues.

 With electric power and AWD added into the equation, acceleration should be outstanding, as the Corvette E-Ray could go from 0-60 in as little as two seconds.
 The electric motor alone is reported to be able to propel the E-Ray to 25-35 miles per hour, while also acting as an “e-booster” through the power band, assisting the LT2 V8 engine.